My 3D printing courses have been such a huge success, the kids absolutely love them.

 Can I be dropped off early/picked up later?

-Is there anywhere locally my parent/guardian could work while I am at camp?
+Is there anywhere locally my parent/guardian could work while I am busy inventing stuff?

-We know that many parents are not able to take the full 6 week summer holiday off work, so if your parents are still working remotely and don’t have to physically go to work, but still need to be working, they are very welcome to work from Wotton House School.
-We have plenty of space for parents to work with a laptop, lots of quiet corners for skype or zoom calls/ teams meetings etc. We can provide a wifi connection, and we will even provide free tea & coffee for them while they work.
+We know that many parents are not able to take the holidays off work, so if your parents are still working remotely and don’t have to physically go to work, but still need to be working, they are very welcome to work from UTC Reading.
+There is plenty of space for parents to work with a laptop, lots of quiet corners for skype or zoom calls/ teams meetings etc. We can provide a wifi connection, and we will even provide free tea & coffee for them while they work.

 Can I pay in installments?